kimaina/openmrs-etl/README.md

 Please use either spark(scala)/pyspark/ksql.
 For this project I'll demo using ksql

 ```
-If everything runs as expected, expect to see all these containers running:
+In order to avoid crashing of containers i.e code 137, please increase memory size and cpu of your docker VM to > 8gb and >4 cores as shown in the figure below

 ![alt text](pics/code137.png )

-In order to avoid crashing of containers i.e code 137, please increase memory size and cpu of your docker VM to > 8gb and >4 cores as shown in the figure above
+If everything runs as expected, expect to see all these containers running:

 ![alt text](pics/containers.png )